Contact us

 types of addiction

-Addiction is categorized into two main types: physical addiction and behavioral addiction.
-Types of physical addiction include cocaine addiction, opioid addiction, marijuana addiction, tramadol addiction, nicotine addiction and alcohol addiction while the types of behavioral addictions include sex addiction, gambling addiction, pornographic addiction, internet addiction and video game addiction
+The different types of addiction are classified into two main categories: physical addiction and behavioral addiction.
+Types of physical addictions include cocaine addiction, opioid addiction, marijuana addiction, tramadol addiction, nicotine addiction, and alcohol addiction while the types of behavioral addictions include sex addiction, gambling addiction, pornographic addiction, internet addiction, and video game addiction.

 What is Physical Addiction?

-This type of addiction directly affects the brain’s chemistry and its functioning, leading to physical withdrawal symptoms when the substance is not present.
-According to the National Center for Drug Abuse more than 20 million people over the age of 12 in the United States have substance use disorder.
+This type of addiction directly affects the brain’s chemistry and functioning, leading to physical withdrawal symptoms when the substance is not present.
+According to the National Center for Drug Abuse, more than 20 million people over the age of 12 in the United States have substance use disorder.

 Symptoms of physical addiction include cravings, increased tolerance (needing more of the substance to achieve the same effect), and withdrawal symptoms such as nausea, shaking, sweating, and intense discomfort when the substance is not used.
-Long-term use can lead to deterioration of physical health, affecting organs and systems relevant to the substance abused.
+Long-term use leads to deterioration of physical health, affecting organs and systems relevant to substance abuse.

 What are the Types of Physical Addictions?